LeoYulinLi/wall-canvas/README.md

   // then use i as a regular index ...
 }
 ```
-so since I have access to where the mouse were for the last stroke, I computed a bounding box and runs the shader only
+so since I have access to where the mouse was for the last stroke, I computed a bounding box and runs the shader only
 in the bound of that box.
-This improved the fram rate of the program from ~2FPS to ~30FPS.
+This improved the frame rate of the program from ~2FPS to ~30FPS.
 The performance gain is even
 bigger on a large canvas.

 #### Lower the rate of mouse events
 ```typescript
 const setMousePosition = useCallback(throttle(_setMousePosition, 20), []);
 ```
-Since the render happends every mouse event, the mouse even rate is limited to make the rendering
+Since the render happens every mouse event, the mouse even rate is limited to make the rendering
 code run less often.
 This does make the stroke look less smooth, but is a quick solution to the problem without
 having to deal with mouse position queues and alteration of existing logics.

 ### Some other challenges
 I happened to have a screen with 200% scaling for my desktop, so I didn't realize the problem until I try my code on my
 laptop, which uses a non-integer scaling factor.
-Some methods do not expect floating point numbers.
+Some methods do not expect floating-point numbers.
 Instead of yelling at you, they just do nothing, which made the
-problem really hard to spot.
+the problem really hard to spot.